Kiko Insa: Bangkok Glass

 On 2 February 2018, Insa signed a one-year contract with Thai League 1 club Bangkok Glass.
 Insa made his Thai League 1 debut in a 0–0 draw against Navy on 24 February 2018.

 Johor Darul Ta'zim

 He ended his stint with Bangkok Glass and joined Johor Darul Ta'zim in May 2018.

 International career

 Kiko Insa was called up by Malaysia manager Nelo Vingada to the training camp from 14 August 2017 until 5 September 2017.
-He made his first appearance for 60 minutes during Malaysia's 1–2 friendly loss against Syria.
+He made his first appearance for 60 minutes during Malaysia's 2–1 friendly loss against Syria.

 Personal life

 Kiko Insa was born in Alicante, Spain.
 Kiko Insa is eligible to play for the Malaysia national team after he obtained Malaysian citizenship through his grandmother who was born in Sabah.
 He can speak both Malay and Indonesian fluently from his stints at Arema and Bali United.
-His brother, Natxo, is also a professional footballer who is currently his teammate in Johor Darul Ta'zim.
+His brother, Natxo, is also a professional footballer who is currently plays for Johor Darul Ta'zim.